stats-learning-fall2019/final-project/docs/homework3.md

 ## I. Objectives and Activities

 **Objective:**
 Our objective is to create statistical models from the [Global Terrorism Database](https://www.kaggle.com/START-UMD/gtd) data set for the purposes of prediction and inference.
+Specific research goal are outlined in the Section II, along with the principal data scientist assigned to each.
+Proposed solutions and methods of evaluation will differ depending on the nature of each question, and will be discussed individually in the context of each research topic.

 **Data Set:**
 The *Global Terrorism Database* contains over 180,000 observations and 135 variables.
 Each observation corresponds to a terrorism incident that occurred between 1970 and 2017.
 The type of information available for each incident is very diverse, including (but not limited to) the following: